Pag IBIG Foreclosed Properties and Acquired Assets – Everything You Need To Know (2025)

 How to Buy Pag-IBIG Acquired Assets for Negotiated Sale

-To explain the details, I uploaded a step-by-step video tutorial in youtube, see below to watch:
+To explain how to submit offers via manual submission, I uploaded a step-by-step video tutorial in youtube, see below to watch:

 Step-by-step tutorial video